Motion to Approve

 I will also say at the outset that I agree with the noble Lord about the inspirational leadership that has come from Sir Anthony Seldon, who has spoken a lot about accelerated degrees.
 Knowing him a bit, it is not all in favour.
 He has his own points to raise about it, but he has been a leading light, I think it is fair to say, in this particular respect, so I am delighted that we have reached this point today on the regulations, bearing in mind his input.

 The noble Lord, Lord Willetts, mentioned the Augar review.
 To repeat what I have said before in the Chamber, there is no new news but the review will report in early 2019, as scheduled.
 Mr Augar will report at an interim stage.
-The Government will then consider and conclude its overall review—it is a government review—and accelerated degrees are being considered by this review.
+The Government will then consider and conclude their overall review—it is a government review—and accelerated degrees are being considered by this review.
 So, until the review is concluded, we will continue with the government aim to increase wider provision and access—but, of course, as the House would expect, I cannot pre-empt the review’s conclusions.

 The noble Lord, Lord Winston, raised an interesting and much broader point.
 I listened carefully to what he said about the—if I may put it this way—human side of accelerated degrees and their participation in society, and also a focus on the measures for success, which I thought was very interesting.
 We of course agree about the importance of higher education in developing a student’s all-round character and we will certainly reflect on this point in considering how we review accelerated degrees.
 Accelerated degree students’ term-time so called “free time” is the same as that of standard students.
 Accelerated degree students do not consider their student experience and their capacity to mature as inferior to those of standard students.
 I say that at the outset because it is an interesting reflection on the subject that we are talking about today.